onestardao/WFGY/TensionUniverse/BlackHole/Q023_strong_cp_problem.md

 In that case, the encoding may be considered too blunt or misaligned, and it should be refined or replaced.

-*Semantics implementation note:*
+Semantics implementation note:

-All model-world observables and mismatch scores are treated as continuous quantities.
-We stay within the same continuous semantics as specified in the metadata and interpret all tension indices as real valued functions on `M_reg`.
+* All model world observables and mismatch scores are treated as continuous quantities.
+* We stay within the same continuous semantics as specified in the metadata and interpret all tension indices as real valued functions on `M_reg`.

-*Boundary note:*
+Boundary note:

-Falsifying TU encoding != solving canonical statement.
-This experiment can show that a particular encoding fails to distinguish classes of strong CP resolutions, but it does not decide which, if any, of those resolutions is true in our universe.
+* Falsifying a TU encoding in this experiment does not solve the canonical strong CP statement.
+* This experiment can show that a particular encoding fails to distinguish classes of strong CP resolutions, but it does not decide which, if any, of those resolutions is true in our universe.

+A more quantitative separation target or numeric threshold for `D_S` and `D_T` may be specified in future E2 upgrades of this page.
+In this E1 version, it is enough to demand a robust ordering where typical Class S models occupy lower tension regions than typical Class T models, under stable choices from `L_ref_theta` and `L_w_CP`.

 ---